Rethinking Losses for Diffusion Bridge Samplers: Derivations and Proofs

 This loss involves an expectation over the variational distribution $q_{\alpha, \nu}$.
 This is a typical use case for the reparameterization trick \citep{glasserman2004monte}.
 This method gained popularity as a gradient estimator for training generative models \citep{Kingma2014AutoEncoding,Rezende2014}.
 This technique frequently yields a lower variance than the log-derivative trick (see \cite{mohamed2020monte} for a discussion).
 In the context of diffusion samplers, the reparameterization trick was introduced in \citep{PathIntegralSampler}.
 In this method the trajectories of the reverse process \( X_{0:T} \sim q_{\alpha, \nu}(X_{0:T}) \) are reparameterized as a function \( f_{\alpha, \nu}(\epsilon_{0:T}) := [ g_{\alpha, \nu, 0}, ... , g_{\alpha, \nu, T-1} ] \) of independent Gaussian noise \(\epsilon_{t} \sim \mathcal{N}(0, \mathrm{I})\) and the model parameters \( (\alpha, \nu) \).
 Samples \( X_t \) at time step $t$ are successively generated via the Euler-Maruyama update function \( g_{\alpha, \nu, t} := X_{t-1} = g_{\alpha, \nu} (X_{t}, t, \epsilon_t) \), which is used to numerically integrate the reverse process Eq.~\ref{eq:reverse_simul}.
 Substituting this reparameterization into the rKL loss yields, with slight abuse of notation:

 This expression highlights that the gradients of the loss with respect to $({\alpha, \nu}) $ can propagate into the expectation of the deterministic function \( f_{\alpha, \nu} \), enabling direct gradient calculation.
 In diffusion samplers the frequent iterative application of $g_{\alpha, \nu, t}$ is likely to contribute to the vanishing or exploding gradient problem, which might explain the suboptimal behavior of rKL loss when minimized with usage of the reparametrization trick \cite{PathIntegralSampler}.
+Moreover, \cite{DDS} demonstrates that applying a stop-gradient operation to the Langevin parametrization term in the PISgradNet architecture (see App.~\ref{app:architecture}) enhances the stability of the reparametrization trick in diffusion samplers.
+Without this modification, the direct application of the reparametrization trick through the gradient of the energy function is unstable, though the stop-gradient approach introduces an additional bias into the gradient.